Agoric/agoric-sdk/packages/run-protocol/docs/run-protocol-preview.md

   - binaryVoteCounter
   - committee

+It also includes some materials for the Oracle network.

 This is a `swingset-core-eval` proposal that includes JavaScript to execute to enact the proposal, as well as a JSON policy to limit the capabilities of the proposal.

 See also: